namishh/com/content/blog/devlogs/pico.md

 ![https://u.cubeupload.com/namishhhh/maxresdefault.jpg](https://u.cubeupload.com/namishhhh/maxresdefault.jpg)

 After digging into PICO-8 a bit more, I could not resist grabbing a copy of my own to experiment with it.
 Shortly after exploring around the editor, I noticed some things.
-There were only 16 colors, you had a 8192 tokens limit on your code and you are limited to only 8x8 pixel art (which, in hindsight should have been obvious from the name).
+There were only 16 colors, you had a 8192 token limit on your code and you are limited to only 8x8 pixel art (which, in hindsight should have been obvious from the name).
 Oh, and no shaders, which is a bummer because they really help enhance the looks of my abysmal pixel art.
 These are some really tight limitations and things I never even noticed while playing Celeste's PICO-8 version.
 This really seemed kind of insane to me, because I had been working on my little [top down dungeon crawler](https://x.com/namishh__/status/1978791461174100430) and it is already over 16k lines of code, let alone 8192 tokens.

 <br>